sapnendra/sapnendra.github.io/README.md

 🌱 I’m currently learning ...
 MERN stack

-💞️ I’m looking to collaborate on ... a big project
+💞️ I’m looking to collaborate on ... open source project

 📫 How to reach me ... ?